 Where to buy a property on the Costa Blanca

-The Costa Blanca almost feels like a separate entity to the Alicante province.
+The Costa Blanca almost feels like a separate entity from the Alicante province.
 Of course, settling down here is effectively about choosing which beach appeals to you most.
 Here are the top choices for where to buy a property on the Costa Blanca.

 It’s fair to say Benidorm isn’t for everyone.
 It’s a popular tourist destination and exemplifies all the pros and cons that come along with this status.
 Importantly, it’s home to some great restaurants and bars, and has great nightlife.
 However, it turns into something of a ghost town in the off-season.
 You can find out more in our Living In Benidorm guide.

 Guadamar is slightly further off the tourism radar but has benefitted from recent investment.
 It’s home to some glorious beaches and beautiful parks and it feels like a paradise, even among some of the gems of Alicante.